salimtirit/eulerian-circuit-finder/README.md

 The task is to help Commissioner Gordon find a quick route to collect all the pieces and assemble the BatSignal on the rooftop by traversing every single road in Gotham City.

-The solution involves implementing Hierholzer's Algorithm to find an Eulerian circuit of an Eulerian graph.
+The solution involves implementing **Hierholzer's Algorithm** to find an **Eulerian circuit** of an **Eulerian graph**.
+Check the [link](https://www.geeksforgeeks.org/eulerian-path-and-circuit/) for the details of eulerian circuit.
 The algorithm finds and merges tours iteratively and picks a starting vertex for the circuit, traversing non-traversed edges arbitrarily.
 It merges the found tour with the known Eulerian circuit and finds a vertex with non-traversed outgoing edges to start a new tour, repeating the iterations until the Eulerian circuit is fully constructed.